-Assistant Professor - Criminal Justice
+Assistant Professor - Forensic Science

 Jamie Spaulding is an assistant professor of forensic science in Hamline's Department of Criminal Justice and Forensic Sciences.
 Professor Spaulding specializes in the interpretation of forensic pattern evidence, specifically fingerprint and firearm evidence; forensic intelligence modelling to extend the utility of forensic analysis beyond traditional case-by-case basis usage; and the development of software for investigative usage.
 Before coming to Hamline in Fall 2020, Dr. Spaulding completed a BA in Criminology, a BS in Forensic and Investigative Science, an MS degree in Forensic and Investigative Science, and a PhD in Forensic Science from West Virginia University.